kit-data-manager/MDMC-NEP-top-level-ontology/README.md

 - 13.97.2022 Mirco provided STM typical experiment results
 - 07.09.2022 Poster abstract for HMC conference (05-06.10.2022) was discussed among Ahmad, Mirco, Elda, Rossella
 - 13.09.2022 Ahmad and Mehrdad wrote the first set of competency questions.
 Poster content was discussed among Ahmad, Mirco, Elda, Rossella
+- 05-06.10.2022 Poster presented at the HMC conference
+- 31.10.2022 Poster uploaded on KITOpen: 10.5445/IR/1000152174
+- 13.12.2022 Poster published on Zenodo: 10.5281/zenodo.7432171
+- 07.02.2023 Rossella updated content
+- 15.02.paper draft initiated by Ahmad and Mehrdad was discussed and presented to the MDMC Working Group.
+PRIMA (PRovenance Information for MAterials science) was agreed as ontology prefix

 ## Acknowledgements